 The tacticity has a dramatic effect on the physical properties of poly(propene).
 Atactic poly(propene) has little order in the polymer backbone and it is called an amorphous polymer.
 The polymer chains move across each other when it is pushed or pulled, so it has some flexibility and elasticity.
 Isotactic poly(propene) has long-range order, which adds mechanical strength and crystallinity.
 It is called a semicrystalline polymer and it is a stiffer material.
 The demand for these polymers resulted in the development of a range of catalysts (by Karl Ziegler and Giulio Natta) that can selectively prepare atactic or isotactic poly(propene).

 Is it possible to illustrate intermolecular forces and/or tacticity in your paperclip model?

-There will be a prize for the best photo of your model(s) on our Padlet and/or Twitter site by 9am on Monday 30 July.
+There will be a prize for the best photo of your model(s) posted on our Padlet site and/or on Twitter or Instagram by 9am on Monday 29 July.
 The prize will be given to the person whose photo, in the opinion of Andy, is the most striking, detailed, informative and memorable.
 We will advertise the name of the winner in week 5 (in the comments section below) who will be sent a copy of Chemistry3 and a Chemistry@York fidget spinner.
 (This competition is being run by Andy / University of York and is not affiliated with FutureLearn and any personal details submitted by the learner will only be used for the purpose of sending the prize.)

 Why not give it a go?